TUDelft-PRIME-Books/Linear-Algebra/Chapter7/LeastSquares.md

 ::::{prf:remark}
 :label: Rem:LeastSquares:Linefit

-In the situation where we want to fit a line $y = ax + b$, we can take as 'best' parameters the _least-squares_ solution of the linear system as in Equation {eq}`Eq:LeastSquares:Linefit`,
+In the situation where we want to fit a line $y = ax + b$, we can take as 'best' parameters the _least-squares_ solution to the linear system as in Equation {eq}`Eq:LeastSquares:Linefit`,

 $$
   \left(\begin{array}{cc}